Preveen369/EnlightenIt-Hub-App/README.md

 - View posts created by specific authors.
 - Follow authors to stay updated on their latest posts.
-- Explore author profiles to learn more about their contributions.

 ### 🗂️ Category-Based Features

 - Browse posts by categories to find content of interest.
 - Filter posts based on specific topics like education, science, or entertainment.
-- Discover trending categories and explore related posts.

 ### 📊 Dashboard

 - Access a personalized dashboard to manage your posts.
-- View statistics and insights about your content.
 - Edit or delete posts directly from the dashboard.

 ### 📄 Post Detail

 - View detailed information about individual posts.
 - See the author, category, and creation date of each post.
-- Engage with posts through comments and likes (if implemented).

 ### 👥 User Profile

 - Manage your profile information, including name and avatar.
-- View a list of your posts and their performance.
 - Update your profile details and preferences.

 ---